 The trigger level can be coarsely adjusted and finely adjusted.

 Coarse adjustment: Slide up and down in the trigger level adjustment area.

-Fine adjustment: After moving the trigger level, tap the fine adjustment button in the lower left corner of the screen for fine adjustment of the trigger level.
+Fine adjustment: Tap the fine adjustment button in the lower left corner of the screen for fine adjustment of the trigger level.